nephio-project/docs/install-guide/webui-auth-gcp.md

-# Google OAuth 2.0
+# Google OAuth 2.0 or OIDC

-**Work-in-Progress**

-These instructions explain how to set up the Nephio WebUI to use Google OAuth 2.0 for authentication.
+These instructions explain how to set up the Nephio WebUI to use Google OAuth 2.0 for authentication, or using OIDC backed by Google authentication.
 When used with the Web UI running in a GKE cluster, the users authorization roles will be automatically syncrhonized based upon their IAM roles in GCP.

 If you are not exposing the webui on a load balancer IP address, but are instead using `kubectl port-forward`, you should use `localhost` and `7007` for the